The Anatomy of A Landing Page – Do This to Get Leads or You’re Doing it Wrong.

 It needs to be clear, concise, and intriguing.

-There are a few deviations you can take here if you’re a seasoned marketing veteran, but as a solid, tried-and-true standard formula, you should create your above the fold with the following things:
+There are a few deviations you can take here if you’re a seasoned marketing veteran, but as a solid, tried-and-true standard formula, you should create your above-the-fold with the following things:

-Clear and Actionable CTA The above the fold area is also the prime spot to include your CTA using a button or an embedded lead capture form.
+- Clear and Actionable CTA: The above-the-fold area is also the prime spot to include your CTA using a button or an embedded lead capture form.
 Having this here doesn’t necessarily mean that your visitors won’t scroll down the page to read more information, but ideally, the eager beavers whom you’ve convinced ALREADY will have an immediate way to take action.

 2 – Scannable & Usable